Booz Allen Hamilton

-Welcome back to our Firm Profile series.
-Today we’re going to be looking at Booz Allen Hamilton, a firm with a great name and a confusing history.
-Headquartered in the Greater Washington, DC area, Booz Allen Hamilton is well known for its governmental work.
-But after several sweeping changes to Booz Allen Hamilton’s infrastructure, the question now hanging over Booz Allen Hamilton is how it’s going to weather the storm and if it will come out stronger on the other side.
+Booz Allen Hamilton is a firm with a great “dead guy” name and a confusing history.
+Headquartered in the Greater Washington, DC area, BAH is well known for its governmental work.
+But after several sweeping changes to the company’s infrastructure, the question now hanging over Booz Allen Hamilton is how it’s going to weather the storm and if it will come out stronger on the other side.

 Booz Allen Hamilton Website: www.boozallen.com

 Booz Allen Hamilton Employees: 22,500 Employees